A screenshot of Impaler's faux ambient

 Closing

-If you enjoy these posts and would like to support my work, please consider buying my game on Steam!
+If you enjoy these posts and want to support my work, please consider buying my game on Steam.